 See also: What is the HIPAA Privacy Rule?

 Despite this lack of coverage under HIPAA, it does not free doulas from the responsibility of maintaining confidentiality and privacy regarding their clients' information.
-Many doulas adhere to ethical standards set by their certifying organizations, often including preserving client privacy.
+Many doulas adhere to ethical standards set by their certifying organizations, which often include maintaining client privacy.

 See also: What is protected health information (PHI)?